Sourav1429/Solved_coding_question_DSA/README.md

 13) Reverse of a number.java: Find the reverse of a number if there is overflow return 0.

-14) Checking_string_existence.java : Permutations of A in B. You are given two strings A and B of size N and M respectively.
+14) Check_permutation_string.java : Permutations of A in B. You are given two strings A and B of size N and M respectively.
 You have to find the count of all permutations of A present in B as a substring.
 You can assume a string will have only lowercase letters.